• How Lowering Your Standards Can Improve Your Creative Work

 Sign up for my (ir)regular newsletter to keep up to date with my creative adventures, including special offers, and join me on Instagram | YouTube | Twitter | Pinterest

-• The old journal – Friday Fiction Writing Prompt
+• Not working – Friday Fiction Writing Prompt

 A Fiction Writing Prompt to stretch the literary muscles.
 No rules.
 No word counts.
 Simply write and explore.